RamblingCookieMonster/Git-Presentation/README.md

 ## Note

-The vast majority of the youtube video should be reasonable.
+The vast majority of the youtube video should be reasonable, content wise.
 Paraphrased / simplified a few things.
 The description of 'HEAD' was a bit shaky, not sure why I tried to reword that on the spot - sorry about that!
 You probably won't even need this, but here's an explanation of [HEAD](http://stackoverflow.com/a/4381549).